Pylons/pyramid/docs/tutorials/wiki/definingviews.rst

     In the :ref:`previous chapter <wiki_defining_the_domain_model>`, we mentioned that all objects in a traversal graph must have a ``__name__`` and a ``__parent__`` attribute.
     That provides location awareness for resources.
-    See also the section on :ref:`location-aware-resources` in the :ref:`resources_chapter` chapter for a complete discussion.
+    See also the section on :ref:`location_aware` in the :ref:`resources_chapter` chapter for a complete discussion.

 The ``edit_page`` view function